sabaton-rs/sabaton-mw/src/doc/doc.md

 let mut node = NodeBuilder::default().with_shared_memory(true);
 ```

-2. Define the `PublishOptions` as per your requirements.
+2. Define the `PublishOptions` as shown below.
+Shared memory restricts the capabilities you can set on the topic.
 Please find an example below:

 ```rust
  let mut shm_publish_options = PublishOptions::default();